 The Estimate for Book, Uniform, and Supply fees reflect the Manufacturer's Suggested Retail Price totals compiled in January 2022 and are subject to change.
 Supplies become student purchases once issued to student.
 Students who drop or have been dismissed after supplies have been issued will assume ownership for these items and will not be eligible for refunds.
 For details on all of the supplies, contact the Bursar Office.

 Dental Hygiene supplies are issued in DHYG 302 - Introduction to Dental Hygiene Practice with Lab.

 Technology Fee includes student technical support, Office 365, blended and online course delivery/learning management system, mobile app, student portal technology and access, and required electronic course materials/software.

-The General Education Resource Fee includes costs associated with FYS 001 First Year Seminar and ATI Smart Prep materials.
+The General Education Resource Fee includes costs associated with ATI Smart Prep materials.

 The General Education Resource Fee will be waived for Active Duty, Active Duty Spouse, Reserve, Reserve Spouse, Veterans, Veteran Spouse, Department of Defense employees, dependents utilizing parent's veteran's education benefits, and Veteran Affairs employees.

 Note 1: Students who wish to take Challenge Exams will be subject to a fee of $100 for each Challenge exam.
 Please see the campus Bursar Office for a full price listing.

 Note 2: Course Audits - If a course(s) is being audited.
 Credits for these courses will be included for the student's schedule status for billing, based on the schedule statuses and amounts shown above.
 Students in the Dental Hygiene program should refer to the Grading Requirements and Reentry Following Dismissal Policy for their program for course audits.